Our Clients – Past and Present

 California State Council, Developmental Disabilities Area Boards, University Centers for Excellence

 State Councils on Developmental Disabilities are established in each state through the federal Developmental Disabilities Assistance and Bill of Rights Act.
-They have a federally-assigned responsibility to improve services for persons with developmental disabilities and their families.
+They have a federally-assigned responsibility to improve services for persons with disabilities and their families.

 Map